June 4, 2007

 As of last week, the Market Climate for stocks was characterized by unusually unfavorable valuations, positive market action on the basis of broad price trends, but also a combination of overvalued, overbought, overbullish and rising-yield conditions that has generally been followed not only by returns below Treasury bill yields, on average, but typically by deep and abrupt market losses.
 That tendency, however, has generally not provided other forewarning – stocks have tended to achieve successive marginal new highs until an abrupt correction has emerged that eliminates weeks or months of progress.

-That's not a certain outcome, and we don't establish “short” or “bearish” investment stances, but the average return/risk profile is sufficiently poor to warrant a fully hedged stance, and even enough to warrant a “staggered” strike position to improve our defense against market weakness.
+That's not a certain outcome, but the average return/risk profile is sufficiently poor to warrant a fully hedged stance, and even enough to warrant a “staggered” strike position to improve our defense against market weakness.
 Again, this is not a “bearish” or “short” position, but essentially one that provides strong downside protection without exposing us to expected losses should the market continue higher.
 The cost of that additional defense is a reduction in the implied interest we would otherwise earn on our hedges, but again, we are not in a position that I would expect to experience predictable losses over time even if the market continues higher without any correction at all.

 In bonds, the Market Climate last week was characterized by relatively neutral valuations and unfavorable market action.
 Although bond yields are not yet attractive enough to warrant extending our durations, they are getting closer to that point, so it is likely that the Strategic Total Return Fund will gradually establish a longer duration if yields rise considerably higher.
 At present, the Fund continues to carry a duration of about 2 years, mostly in TIPS, with about 20% of assets in precious metals shares, where the Market Climate remains favorable on our measures.